Page Refresh AI/Content Decay

 Information becomes outdated.
 Statistics age.
 Tools change features.
 Best practices evolve.
 Pricing updates.
 When your content contains outdated information, both readers and search engines lose trust in it.
 A guide recommending a tool that no longer exists damages your credibility.

 Search intent shifts.
-What people want when they search for a keyword changes over time.
-A keyword that used to have informational intent might shift to transactional as a product category matures.
-If your content no longer matches the current intent, rankings decline.
+What people want from the same query can change over time.
+A query that used to have informational intent might shift toward evaluation or purchase as a product category matures.
+If your content no longer matches the current intent, search visibility can weaken.

 • Declining Organic Traffic